-If the light stays on, turn the ignition off.
-Or, if the light comes on when you are driving, stop as soon as possible and turn the ignition off.
+If the ABS light stays on, turn the ignition off, if the light comes on when you are driving, stop as soon as it is safely possible and turn the ignition off.
 Then start the engine again to reset the system.
-If the light still stays on, or comes on again while you are driving, your vehicle needs service.
-If the regular brake system warning light is not on, you still have brakes, but you do not have anti-lock brakes.
-If the regular brake system warning light is also on, you do not have anti-lock brakes and there is a problem with your regular brakes.
-See "Service ABS" under DIC Warnings and Messages on page 3-67.
+If the ABS light still stays on, or comes on again while you are driving, your vehicle needs service.
+If the regular brake system warning light is not on, you still have brakes, but you do not have antilock brakes.
+If the regular brake system warning light is also on, you do not have antilock brakes and there is a problem with your regular brakes.
+See Brake System Warning Light on page 3-50